-Besides the following information on the business performance and the result of operations in Q1 2014, we explicitly mention the disclosures under paragraph 3 "Post-balance sheet events" and the consequences of the OFAC listing in 2014 which occurred after the balance sheet date, due to which the financial situation of the company deteriorated materially.
+Besides the following information on the business performance and the result of operations in H1 2014, we explicitly mention the disclosures under paragraph 3 "Post-balance sheet events" and the consequences of the OFAC listing in 2014 which occurred after the balance sheet date, due to which the financial situation of DF Group deteriorated materially.

-DF Group closed the first quarter of 2014 with a consolidated net loss of EUR 2.7 million (Q1 2013: consolidated net income of EUR 0.5 million).
-This resulted from the naming of the company in the SDN list, which, as already discussed above, caused its day-to-day operations to come to an almost complete standstill in early February 2014.
-While the business volume for the period amounted to EUR 27.5 million (previous year: EUR 152.4 million), the gross result declined to EUR 1.0 million, compared to EUR 3.1 million in the first quarter of 2013.
-Administrative expenses, comprised of personnel expenses, other operating expenses and write-downs, amounted to EUR 2.9 million, up 34% on the prior-year's figures of EUR 2.2 million.
-This increase was caused by higher personnel expenses (+EUR 0.4 million), mainly due to changes on the Board of Management as well as other higher operating expenses (+ EUR 0.4 million), the latter primarily include the increased legal and consulting fees.
-Financing costs increased chiefly as a result of the bond issue in May 2013, rising from EUR 0.3 million in Q1 2013 to EUR 0.9 million.
+In the first half of 2014, DF Group posted a consolidated net loss of EUR 6.9 million (comparative period 2013: consolidated net income of EUR 1.0 million).
+This resulted from the naming of the company in the SDN list, which, as already discussed above, caused its Group-wide day-to-day operations to come to an almost complete standstill in early February 2014.
+In the first half of 2014, the business volume amounted to EUR 28.2 million (comparative period: EUR 309.5 million) and the gross result including financial results declined from EUR 6.4 million in the first half of 2013 to EUR -1.0 million.
+Administrative expenses, comprised of personnel expenses, other operating expenses and write-downs, amounted to EUR 6.0 million.
+This represents a 22% increase on the EUR 4.9 million posted in the comparative period.
+This increase was caused by higher personnel expenses (+EUR 0.1 million) as well as higher other operating expenses (+ EUR 1.0 million).
+Personnel expenses failed to benefit from the full effect of the cost-cutting measures in the second quarter of 2014 and were additionally affected by the changes on the Board of Management.
+The rise in other operating expenses is attributable to higher legal counsel expenses.
+Financing costs increased chiefly as a result of the bond issue in May 2013, rising from EUR 0.8 million in the comparative period 2013 to EUR 1.9 million.